Using vector layers

 Changes the color of the selected line.

-TRICK 1: To select several lines and thus be able to change their color quickly, you have to hold down the SHIFT key while selecting the other lines with the cursor.
-This method of selecting lines is time consuming, but useful when we want to select only certain lines, but if we want to select everything, the following trick is indicated.
+TIP 1: To select several lines and thus be able to change their color quickly, you must hold down the SHIFT key while selecting the other lines with the cursor.
+This method of selecting lines is time-consuming, but useful when we want to select only certain lines, but if what we want is to select everything, the following trick is indicated.

-TRICK 2: This method to select multiple lines is the easiest to use.
-To do this we will go to the properties of the "Object" tool, once there we will display the menu: "Operation of the transparent part", in the options that will appear we will activate "Select the dragging area" and we will indicate "Object" in the options to be enabled.
+TRICK 2: This method for selecting multiple lines is the easiest to use.
+To do this we will go to the properties of the "Object" tool, once there we will display the menu: "Operation of the transparent part", in the options that appear we will activate "Select the dragged area" and we will indicate "Object" in the options to be enabled.

-Done, we already have an effective way to save time activated.
-Every time you click and drag the cursor using the «Object» tool a bounding box will be created, all the lines that are inside this box will be selected automatically.
+Ready, we now have an effective way to save time activated.
+Every time you click and drag the cursor using the "Object" tool a bounding box will be created, all the lines that are inside this box will be selected automatically.
 This way we avoid selecting one by one manually.

 • BRUSH SIZE